brave-intl/challenge-bypass-ristretto/README.md

-As originally implemented in the challenge bypass [server](https://github.com/privacypass/challenge-bypass-server) and [extension](https://github.com/privacypass/challenge-bypass-extension) repositories, internet users can anonymously bypass internet challenges (CAPTCHAs).
+As originally implemented in the challenge bypass [server](https://github.com/privacypass/challenge-bypass-server) and [extension](https://github.com/privacypass/challenge-bypass-extension) repositories, blinded tokens enable internet users can anonymously bypass internet challenges (CAPTCHAs).

-Upon completing a CAPTCHA a user is issued tokens which can be redeemed in place of completing further CAPTCHAs.
+In this use case, upon completing a CAPTCHA a user is issued tokens which can be redeemed in place of completing further CAPTCHAs.
 The issuer can verify that the tokens are valid but cannot determine which user they were issued to.